johnnewman/watchtower/README.md

 Watchtower was designed to take advantage of the capabilities of the Pi NoIR camera.
 An optional program for a microcontroller is included to read analog room brightness, control infrared LED intensity for night vision, move an optional servo, and communicate with Watchtower over the Raspberry Pi's GPIO ports.

-A sample case model for the system is located in [ancillary/case/](ancillary/case/).
+A 3D case for the system is located in [ancillary/case/](ancillary/case/).
 This case houses the Raspberry Pi, camera, microcontroller, servo, array of IR LEDs, photoresistor, status LED, and cooling fan.
-A Fritzing prototype of the case's internal hardware is included in [ancillary/hardware/](ancillary/hardware).
+A Fritzing diagram of the case's internal hardware is included in [ancillary/hardware/](ancillary/hardware).
 <p align="center">
     <img src="ancillary/case/v2/v2_xray.png" width="350" />
 </p>